Montgomery judge to consider bid protest on Maryland toll lanes contract

 The Transurban team initially included Atlanta-based Archer Western Construction, but it was not part of the final proposal.

-The protest filing, now before Circuit Judge John M. Maloney, asks that the Maryland Department of Transportation disqualify the Transurban team or reopen the bid competition.
+The protest filing, now before Circuit Judge John M. Maloney, asks that MDOT disqualify the Transurban team or reopen the bid competition.

 MDOT has said the Cintra team filed the protest too late under the rules of the solicitation and that its arguments represented “mere disagreements of a disappointed proposer,” according to filings in the case.